jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 When you access the application, you should get a browser login challenge.

-After a successful login using `quickstarUser`/`quickstartPassword`, the browser will display the following security info:
+After a successful login using username `guest` and password `guest`, the browser will display the following security info:

     Successfully called Secured Servlet

-    Principal : quickstartUser
+    Principal : guest
-    Remote User : quickstartUser
+    Remote User : guest
     Authentication Type : BASIC

-You can now change the role in the quickstart `/src/main/webapp/WEB-INF/classes/roles.properties` files to `notauthorized`.
+You can now change the role in the quickstart `src/main/resources/import.sql` files to `notauthorized`.
+You can do that by changing the following like:

+	INSERT INTO ROLES (ID, NAME) VALUES (1, 'guest') to INSERT INTO ROLES (ID, NAME) VALUES (1, 'notauthorized');

 Rebuild and redeploy the quickstart following the instructions under **Build and Deploy the Archive** above.